GeVie46/SiteWebJO2/README.md

 # SiteWebJO2
 This is a project done for the final exam to get the diploma of digital solutions designer and developer Bachelor.
-Here is the Bachelor description: (https://www.francecompetences.fr/recherche/rncp/36146/).
+Here is the Bachelor description: https://www.francecompetences.fr/recherche/rncp/36146/.

-You can see the website in action [HERE] (https://jo2024tickets.fly.dev/).
+You can see the website in action here: https://jo2024tickets.fly.dev/.

 ### Tech stack
 ASP.NET Core Web App MVC